A7med7x7/chameo/README.md

 ## Generating a project

-We will use ReproGen to generate a project.
-ReproGen provides three main benefits:
+We will use Chameo to generate a project.
+Chameo provides three main benefits:
 1. **Managing resources**: automates cloud setup (object store containers, credentials, servers).
 The generated notebooks in the `chi` directory handle these steps programmatically.
 2. **Reproducible workflows**: provides a portable Dockerized environment tailored to your inputs and an MLflow server to log metrics and artifacts that will later ensure reproducibility.
 3. **Custom training code**: generates Python scripts and notebooks in `notebooks` and `src` that serve as templates you can adapt.